levoxtrip/PKB/docs/topics/feel.md

 ## Completeness
 To fill the hole of feeling uncomplete we enter the pursuit of ego gratification and strive after possesions, money, success or recognition - so we can feel better about ourselves.
 But even with these things the hole is still there.

+## Ego
+Ego is always seeking for something to attach itself to in order to uphold and strengthen it's illusory sense of self.
+It will attach itself to your problems.

+The ego's needs are endless.

 ## Emotions
 Stop let your emotions drive our behaviour.